Exel Composites partners with Ziebel on game-changing oil well sensor

 An exceptionally robust manufacturing process

-Ziebel contacted US-based carbon fibre pultrusion specialist DSC in 2006 to develop and manufacture the robust composite rod required to launch its fiber optic intervention technology in the oil sector.
+Ziebel contacted US-based carbon fibre pultrusion specialist Exel Composites (previously DSC) in 2006 to develop and manufacture the robust composite rod required to launch its fiber optic intervention technology in the oil sector.

 Ziebel is committed to expanding their product portfolio, through innovations in their current Z-Rod® product, as well as other products for similar applications that will take advantage of their cutting edge fiber optic sensing and data analysis capabilities.

-Ziebel and DSC have entered an exclusive agreement to develop and produce advanced fiber optic/composite down-hole sensor rods based on Ziebel IPRs.
+Ziebel and Exel have entered an exclusive agreement to develop and produce advanced fiber optic/composite down-hole sensor rods based on Ziebel IPRs.

 Finland-headquartered pultrusion group Exel Composites acquired DSC in May 2018, marking its entrance into the US market.